Bill Shirley: Career

 Although he had occasional vocal work, Shirley sometimes had difficulty furthering his career.
-For a while, Shirley performed often with singing actress Gale Robbins.
+Following a few performances in KFI’s “Hollywood Bowl” in 1945 and “On Stage America” in 1946, Shirley alternated between radio and the stage.
+For a while, he performed often with singing actress Gale Robbins.
 In 1949, he starred with Robbins in the short-lived Broadway revue "A La Carte".
 He performed with her on an episode of Movietown Radio Theater (also known as Skippy Hollywood Theater) entitled "Show Business".
 In 1950, the pair performed as themselves on an episode of the Ed Wynn Show.

 In 1952 he got his only leading role onscreen: as Stephen Foster in I Dream of Jeanie, although actor Ray Middleton received the top billing.
 The same year, he played Bruce Martingale, a singer at a local tavern, in Abbott and Costello Meet Captain Kidd.
 In late 1952, he joined a Hollywood USO troupe to entertain soldiers in Korea for the holidays.
-During this time, he came down with a throat infection which "worried" his doctors enough to press him to cancel shows pending a "possible" operation.
-Whether he underwent surgery or not, by February he had recovered enough to be reported past danger, and by April, he had recovered sufficiently enough to take on the role of Johann Strauss, Jr., in Edwin Lester's production of "The Great Waltz".
+During this time, he came down with a throat infection which caused his doctors enough concern to consider a surgical procedure, leading to several cancelled engagements.
+By the first week of February he was reported better; by April, he had recovered sufficiently enough to take on the role of Johann Strauss, Jr., in Edwin Lester's production of The Great Waltz.
 Rehearsals began the following month.

 He frequently performed with USO troupes, appearing with stars such as Debbie Reynolds and Keenan Wynn.

-In November 1955, he appeared on Arthur Godfrey's "Talent Scouts" show and won first place, although this still did not bring about much publicity or notice that was not localized to his home state.
+In November 1955, he appeared on Arthur Godfrey's "Talent Scouts" show and won first place, although this did not always bring about much publicity or notice that was not localized to his home state.

+In July 1958, he returned to Indianapolis to play Curly in a Starlight Musicals production of Oklahoma!, alongside Grace Olsen and Will B. Able.